 Amazing Veggie Burgers

 These great-tasting burgers don't demand a mind-numbing list of unusual ingredients.
 You can easily double the recipe and freeze some for another night.

 - Drain beans, then rinse with cold water.
 Drain well, then pat dry with paper towels.
 Place in a food processor fitted with a metal blade.
 Add onion, garlic, egg, 2 tbsp (30 mL) of the barbecue sauce, Worcestershire, oil, salt and pepper.
 Pulse just until beans are about the size of peas.
 Don’t purée.
 Turn into a large bowl.

-Stir in flour with a spatula until evenly mixed.
+- Stir in flour with a spatula until evenly mixed.
 Sprinkle with bread crumbs.
 (Only store-bought bread crumbs or crackers ground in a processor until very fine will work.)
 Stir in.
 Mixture will be very thick.
 Scatter with cheese and work in with your hands.
 Divide mixture into 6 portions.
 Using well-floured hands, shape into burgers, about 1⁄2 in (1 cm) thick.
 If making ahead, refrigerate in a sealed container up to 1 day or freeze.

-Cook burgers in a well-oiled frying pan over medium heat for 5 minutes, or until browned on the bottom.
+- Cook burgers in a well-oiled frying pan over medium heat for 5 minutes, or until browned on the bottom.
 Turn over and spoon the remaining barbecue sauce on top.
 Cover and continue cooking until heated through, about 5 minutes more.

-In 1 burger: 215 calories, 9.9 g protein, 7.9 g fat, 26.5 g carbohydrates, 5.8 g dietary fibre, 120 mg calcium
+- In 1 burger: 215 calories, 9.9 g protein, 7.9 g fat, 26.5 g carbohydrates, 5.8 g dietary fibre, 120 mg calcium